techidaily/site-youtube-data/source/_posts/ed-easily-download-your-favorites-handpicked-tools-reviewed-for-2024.md

 ![youtube playlist downloader - by click downloader](https://images.wondershare.com/filmora/article-images/4-youtube-playlist-downloader.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The software is completely free to use but limited to being available on only one platform.
 If you are coming from macOS, Linux, or a smartphone OS, you will need to look elsewhere.
 For Windows users, however, By Click Downloader is a solid YouTube playlist downloader that anyone can use and understand.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6\.
 Snapdownloader (Windows)